Skip to main content

 How Conversations Work

-• role: Speaker identifier (user, assistant, etc.)
+• role: Who said the message (user, assistant, etc.)

 from nebula import Nebula